TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 It's often described as something that involves electric shocks, or religious rituals.
 It certainly can involve those things.
 But more often than not, it has a more mundane appearance.
 It's a wolf in sheep's clothing.

+I want to help to demystify conversion therapy.

 My counsellor abused his position of trust.
 He manipulated me into thinking that I wasn't actually trans.
 He tried to 'convert' me.

 It was psychological abuse - psychological torture.
 It left me with long-lasting damage, both emotional and physical, that I'm still not rid of.

 More indirectly, my doctor tried to stop me from continuing my transition.
 I don't really care if you think this is truly 'conversion therapy' or not.
 Either way, he abused his position of power to try to make me change course.

 Some years later, there was an inquiry into that doctor.
 Many many queer people had reported abuse they received.
 As requested, I shared details of my experience there.
-I hope something happened to him.
+I hope something happened as a result.

 ## What does conversion therapy look like

-If you're a queer person, maybe you have more awareness of conversion therapy now.
+If you're a queer person, maybe you now have more awareness of what conversion therapy can look like.
 Maybe you'll be more prepared to sense it, if it starts happening to you.
 Please learn from my mistakes.

 If you're a cis or straight person, maybe you'll be more equipped to spot it - and call it out.